Al Patel talks to Rachel Carter about his Lewisham pharmacy’s pregnancy testing service.

 Name of pharmacist: Al Patel.

-Why did you start offering the service?
+I’ve been offering this service since 2000.
 Initially we started this service because at the time, it was cheaper to do a test in the pharmacy than it was to buy one over the counter.
 It was cheaper for the patient and there was the added benefit of them being able to get some advice with regards to the result and what to do next.